Charlie Gasparino: Pulitzer nominee claim

-Gasparino's biographical snippets on websites and his own personal statements have occasionally claimed that Gasparino is a Pulitzer Prize nominee.

-Gasparino was criticized for this by investigative reporter Bill Dedman and others as a misleading claim: while Gasparino was suggested to the Pulitzer Nominating Juries, hundreds of journalists are, and there is no particular esteem in this as anyone can submit anyone else for consideration.
-When people claim to be a Pulitzer nominee, the usual implication is that the Pulitzer Nominating Jury has deemed them a finalist in that year's competition, which is a prestigious honor, but not one Gasparino attained.
+Gasparino's biographical snippets on websites and his own personal statements have occasionally claimed that Gasparino is a Pulitzer Prize nominee because reporters at major publications are nominated to be submitted for such awards.
+Gasparino was criticized for this by investigative reporter Bill Dedman and others as a misleading claim: while Gasparino was submitted by the editors of the Wall Street Journal after an internal nominating process to the Pulitzer Nominating Juries, this is different than being a finalist for the award.
+"Nominated Finalists are selected by the Nominating Juries for each category as finalists in the competition. ...
+We discourage someone saying he or she was 'nominated' for a Pulitzer simply because an entry was sent to us."
 Fox Business updated his biography to more precisely say that his work "was submitted for the Pulitzer" rather than being a nominee.

 Books

 In 2005, Gasparino wrote Blood on the Street: The Sensational Inside Story of How Wall Street Analysts Duped a Generation of Investors, published by Free Press.
 In November 2007, HarperCollins released Gasparino's second book, King of the Club: Richard Grasso and the Survival of the New York Stock Exchange, which covered the rise and fall of former New York Stock Exchange head Richard Grasso, from the outrage occasioned by his near-$140 million compensation package.

 His next book, covering the financial crisis from its inception in the 1970s to the present day, its impact on the economy and on the financial markets, is entitled The Sellout: How Wall Street Greed and Government Mismanagement Destroyed America's Global Financial System, and was published by HarperCollins in November 2009.

 A New York Times bestseller, The Wall Street Journal, USA Today, and Library Journal all named it one of the best business books of 2009, and it received the 2009 Investigative Reporters and Editors Award for Books.

 Gasparino's latest book, Bought and Paid For: The Unholy Alliance Between Barack Obama and Wall Street, was published by Sentinel, a dedicated conservative imprint of publisher Penguin Putnam, on October 5, 2010.